The Gray Divorce Revolution

-Finances are a complicated part of Gray Divorce.
+Finances are a complicated part of Silver Divorce.
 Research comes to all kinds of different conclusions as to how finances play a part.
 In general, finances tend to cause divorce when one partner either does not work when they are able, or is a bad manager of money.

 Couples who are always in debt are always more susceptible to divorce.
 If the main “breadwinner” is controlling and makes all of the financial decisions, that usually causes friction, too.
 If one partner overspends or doesn’t control his or her dangerous money habits, the marriage is less likely to succeed.